English | Eesti keel

 Summary of broadband development in Estonia

 Estonia updated the targets and measures for broadband as part of its Digital Agenda 2020 in early 2014.
 The strategy envisages full coverage with connections of at least 30 Mbps by 2020 and aims to promote take-up of ultra-fast subscriptions with at least 100 Mbps with the objective that these account for 60% or more of all internet subscriptions by the same year.
 Estonia is currently deploying a middle-mile network of fibre-optic cables.
 After completion, 98% of all residential buildings, companies, and public authorities will be located within 1.5 km of at least one fibre-optic network access point.
+Estonia’s new information society strategy is in preparation.
+With its 5G roadmap, Estonia would like to achieve 5G connectivity in major cities by 2023 and along transport corridors by 2025.

 National broadband strategy and policy